 Our ageing population is something to be celebrated.
-But with overstretched resources and funding cuts totalling £4.6 billion over the last five years, this means the UK’s sick, elderly and disabled are not being looked after properly.
+But with overstretched resources and funding cuts totalling £4.6 billion between 2010 and 2015, England's sick, elderly and disabled are not being looked after properly.

 What do health and social care cuts mean for people?

 Cuts to health and social care are forcing more people into crisis and causing unnecessary suffering.
 More people are finding they have no one to help them with everyday care needs.

 This means some people are not getting their medicine or being washed.
 It means people are left with nobody to change their urinary catheter.
 It means people might fall and not be found for days.

 It also means family members, who are sometimes not well themselves, are struggling to help their loved ones with day-to-day tasks.